First Scripture, in the form of the “JESUS” film, fuels hunger for the Word of Life.

 “We do not need an interpreter when Scripture is translated into our language.
 God’s Word flows within us like water flows through canals.”

-The Gamo language was part of what we call a cluster project, with translation going on simultaneously in three languages from that region.
+The Gamo language was part of what is commonly called a cluster project, with translation going on simultaneously in three languages from that region.
 The others were the Dawro and the Gofa.
 Since people have received print and audio versions of the New Testament, wonderful things have happened!

 The evangelists reported that this precious woman told them: